sandeepsatpal/OpenAIProjects/README.md

         Cutomizing Chat GPT model for your private data/websites is one of the most popular requirements many companies are looking for. </br>
         You can unlock the full potential of conversational AI by customizing ChatGPT with your private data and website content using the Retrieval-Augmented Generation (RAG) approach. </br>
         Retrieval-Augmented Generation (RAG) is a powerful framework that enhances the capabilities of language models by integrating external knowledge retrieval into the generation process.
 Instead of relying solely on pre-trained data, RAG dynamically fetches relevant documents from internal or external sources and incorporates them into the model’s prompt.
 This approach enables more accurate, context-aware, and up-to-date responses. </br>
-        To build end to end chat solution on your private data in Azure infrastructure, you need to follow three major steps
+        To build end to end chat solution on your private data in Azure infrastructure, you need to follow two major steps
       </td>
       </tr>
     <tr>